AdaCore/ada_language_server/testsuite/ada_lsp/README.md

        an object, that has a `items` property.
 Where `items` is an array of objects, that should be sorted using the `label` and `detail` as a composite sort key.
+    4. `"sortReply": { "result": { "from": "uri" } }` - Server reply should
+       have a property `result`, that is an array of objects.
+Array items have property `from` which is an object.
+Tester driver will sort the array using the `uri` property of `from` objects as a sort key.
  * "waitFactor" - see "Execution timeouts"

 Where _wait_ object is expected server answer.
 Each property of this object